 Contested modifications are difficult to settle out of court.
 Relocations are an either/or proposition.
 The judge either grants permission to move or the judge withholds that permission.
 Still, there is usually room for compromise.
 For example, the relocating parent could agree to longer visitation periods if the other parent drops his/her opposition.

 The streamlined relocation procedure is more family friendly, but it also gives both parents a voice in the process.
-For a free consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
+Schedule a Consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
 We routinely handle matters in Cook County and nearby jurisdictions.

 How did we do?